pointblue/TomKat/README.md

 #### Overall

--   Major structural overhaul, with each display piece produced independently \# Hosted on Github
+-   Major structural overhaul to work with new TomKat website, with each display piece produced independently
+-   Hosted on Github
 -   **TO DO:** Update text on all pages to provide context relative to SMART goals and region (e.g. grassland bird declines)

 #### Weather